USCyberMilitia/BlindSite/README.md

 **Preserve what investigators should not have to see.**

+> [!WARNING]
+> **Early Access / Use at Your Own Risk**
+>
+> BlindSite is an early-access public-interest tool and may contain bugs, vulnerabilities, incomplete documentation, or workflow issues that could create legal, operational, forensic, or security risk.
+>
+> We have tested it against our intended workflows and it performs well for our use cases, but it has not yet undergone independent security review, forensic validation, or legal certification.
+>
+> Do not use BlindSite for live operations, sensitive investigations, or evidence-handling workflows unless you understand the risks, test it in a controlled environment, and have appropriate legal/organizational authorization.
+>
+> Use a fresh VM or dedicated investigation machine.
+Do not run high-risk investigations from a personal device or everyday browser profile.

 # 🔥 BlindSite Second Major Update — Faster, Safer, and More Investigator-Ready

 BlindSite has received one of its most significant upgrades yet.